just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 IFNULL(CAST(username AS NCHAR),0x20) FROM admin_site.users
 ORDER BY id LIMIT 1,1),8,1))>113,0,1)))))OEDl) AND 'ogSF'=%
 ```
 This query is checking if the the 8th character of the username is greater than 113.
 If it is, it will sleep for 1 second.
-If it isn't, it will sleep for 0 seconds.
 Decoding more of the logs, we see that the attack checks if a character is greater than another number.
 Then, it decrease the other number until the character is found.
 After that, it confirms if its guess is correct by checking if it not equal to the character.
-Using this information, we can find the information stolen by looking for any != signs in the logs:
+By looking for any `!=` signs in the logs, we can find the stolen information:
 ```python
 from urllib.parse import unquote